indieda/YNC_Laundry/README.md

 # YNC_Laundry

-**Deployed and Website code are both live on the deployed systems at Cendana.**
+**Deployed and Website code are both live on the systems at Cendana.**

 HARDWARE:
 Arduino pro mini 8MHz